heidihendry/camelot/CONTRIBUTING.md

 Regardless of how good a piece of software is, it offers no value if it can't be understood.
 We want to provide excellent documentation, so if you see a mistake, omission or areas it can be improved, please do let us know.

 If you're comfortable with git, we gratefully accept [Merge Requests](https://docs.gitlab.com/ce/gitlab-basics/add-merge-request.html) for documentation improvements.
 Otherwise please [raise an issue](https://gitlab.com/camelot-project/camelot/issues/new) describing the documentation change you would like to be included.

+### Translations

+Currently Camelot has internal support for translations, but has not been translated.
+If you know English and another language, translations would be greatly appreciated.

+The Camelot project has two different types of resources available for translation:

+1. Camelot itself

+Building a translation simply involves taking the strings in the [English translation file](https://gitlab.com/camelot-project/camelot/blob/master/src/cljc/camelot/translation/en.cljc) and replacing them with translated strings.
+Occasionally strings will contain `%s` or similar; this is a placeholder which gets replaced with other content by Camelot.

+2. Project documentation.

+Translations for project files, such as the User Guide or this Contribution Guide, are help to make Camelot more accessible to native speakers of other languages.

+To contribute new translations or improvements to existing translations back to the project, please either raise a [merge request](https://gitlab.com/camelot-project/camelot/merge_requests) or [raise an issue](https://gitlab.com/camelot-project/camelot/issues/new).

 ### Code contributions